 Credit card issuers require a wide range of information before they can make a decision about your application.
 By learning more about these requirements and the common reasons applications are declined, you can make informed decisions about what cards to apply for and increase your chances of approval in the future.

-Frequently asked questions around credit card applications
+Frequently asked questions about declined credit card applications

 I have a high interest rate on my current credit card.
 I've tried to move it to another card with a balance transfer offer but my applications keep getting rejected.
 What should I do?